Martchus/tageditor/README.md

 dealing with raw FLAC streams).

 ## Download / binary repository
 I currently provide packages for Arch Linux and Windows.
-For more information checkout my [website](http://martchus.no-ip.biz/website/page.php?name=programming).
+Sources for those packages can be found in a separate [repository](https://github.com/Martchus/PKGBUILDs).
+For binaries checkout my [website](http://martchus.no-ip.biz/website/page.php?name=programming).

+Gentoo packages are provided by perfect7gentleman.
+Checkout his [repository](https://github.com/perfect7gentleman/pg_overlay).

 ## Usage
 The Tag Editor has a GUI (Qt 5) and a command line interface.
 For a C++ library